bozdogan/bozdogan/README.md

   My attempt to make a functioning game from scratch.
 No libraries used other than SDL for rendering.
 Written in C with some small set of C++ features (like operator overloading).
 Developed using MSVC compiler.

 - [color-map](https://github.com/bozdogan/color-map)
   School project.
 Coloring a map with no two neighbors using the same color.
-Written Python.
+Written in Python.

 - [nodetails](https://github.com/bozdogan/nodetails), [nodetails-website](https://github.com/bozdogan/nodetails-website)
   Senior thesis.
 A layered text summarization tool using Natural Language Processing with Deep Learning.
 It consists of a server that runs the summarization engines, an API for querying the server and a web client to give user a convenient way to use our service.
 Back-end is written in Python Flask, Tensorflow framework is used for Machine Learning.